 Place beans in a large bowl, cover with cold water and leave to soak for 24 hours.

-Drain water and add beans to a saucepan with fresh cold water, bring to the boil and simmer for about 1 hour (until beans are tender).
+Drain water and add beans to a saucepan with fresh cold water, bring to a boil and simmer for about 1 hour (until beans are tender).

 This recipe is an excerpt from the Blood Pressure Diet and Lifestyle Plan which provides more than 80 delicious recipes to get you on the road to reducing your blood pressure.